polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 A storage migration is necessary whenever a runtime upgrade changes the storage layout or the encoding/interpretation of existing data.
 Even if the underlying data type appears to still "fit" the new storage representation, a migration may be required if the interpretation of the stored values has changed.

-- Adding or removing an extrinsic introduces no new interpretation of preexisting data, so not migration required

-- Reordering or mutating fields of an existing data type do change the encoded/decoded data representation, hence a storage migration is needed

-- Removal of a pallet or storage item warrants cleaning up storage via a migration to avoid state bloat

-- Adding a new storage item would not require any migration

----

-A storage migration is necessary whenever a runtime upgrade changes the storage layout or the encoding/interpretation of existing data.
-Even if the underlying data type appears to still "fit" the new storage representation, a migration may be required if the interpretation of the stored values has changed.

 Storage migrations ensure data consistency and prevent corruption during runtime upgrades.
 Below are common scenarios categorized by their impact on storage and migration requirements:

 - Changes Requiring Migration: